PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 #define NUM_SERVOS 1 // Servo index starts with 0 for M280 command
 ```

-If you need to use multiple servos on motherboard, the following tutorial will be useful.
+If you need to use multiple servos on motherboard or if your motherboard isn't pre configured to support servos, the following tutorial will be useful.
+This is specifically for the SKR V1.4 but the process is similar for other boards (just make sure to edit the correct pins file).

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=E4N4GjqYsy4
 " target="_blank"><img src="http://img.youtube.com/vi/E4N4GjqYsy4/0.jpg"